 Fittings/Timelines/Final Hints

 Suppose you need both In-take (or Let-Out) AND a Hem.
-I will have you return for a fitting after altering the top before moving onto the hemline.
+I will have you return for a fitting after altering the top before moving onto the hemline in most cases.

 Why?
 It is always best to work a dress from top to bottom to avoid a shorter than the desired hemline since the top of the dress isn’t fitting you properly on your first appointment.
-Thus, part of the reason why the alteration timeline is 4-6 weeks for formal and 6 – 12 weeks for bridal (depending on detail).
+Thus, part of the reason why the alteration timeline is 6 weeks for bridal party/other formal and 3-4 months for bridal (depending on detail).
 If you have a demanding schedule that doesn’t allow for flexible scheduling, it is highly recommended not to cut this timeline too close but rather book a few weeks sooner.

 Final Hints?

 This revolves around scheduling, but I wanted to share it separately.
-Last year, I typically booked about 4 weeks ahead by the middle of February, and as I get into the season, that grows to 2-3 months ahead.
+Last year, I typically booked about 2 months out by the middle of February, and as I get into the season, that grows to 3 months ahead.
 I have found out that most like to go Prom shopping the week before or during Spring break.
-I STRONGLY RECOMMEND SHOPPING MUCH SOONER!
+I STRONGLY RECOMMEND DO NOT WAIT THIS LONG!
+SHOPPING MUCH SOONER WILL BE LESS STRESSFUL FOR EVERYONE!
 (Re-read my previous posts to understand why shopping early will lead to less stress.)
 Spring Break is typically the time in which appointments book more quickly but not just for Prom as it is Prime Wedding Season too.
-(SEE SCHEDULING PAGE OF MY WEBSITE FOR BRIDAL and FORMAL GUIDE) My recommendation for the 2020 Prom Season is to SHOP EARLY and secure your appointment before Valentine’s.
+(SEE SCHEDULING PAGE OF MY WEBSITE FOR BRIDAL and FORMAL GUIDE) My recommendation for the Prom Season is to SHOP EARLY and secure your appointment before Valentine’s.
 This allows for the best selections of dresses and the best option in appointment availability.
 SEE THE SCHEDULING GUIDE!

 Schedule your appointment as soon as you have bought your dress.
 As you walk out of the store, get on your smartphone and book!
-If you have purchased it online, keep an eye on the delivery date and my schedule so that you can schedule your appointment accordingly.
-Saturday and evening appointments tend to be the first ones to get booked, so if these days/times work best for you, please remember to book in advance, like 6-8 weeks ahead, or you will end up scheduling during the daytime.
+If you have purchased it online, keep an eye on the shipping/delivery date and get on my schedule as soon as you know when it is expected to arrive.
+Saturday and evening appointments tend to be the first ones to get booked, so if these days/times work best for you, please remember to book further in advance, like 6-8 weeks ahead of the above, or you will end up scheduling during the daytime.
 Be sure to keep your appointment as scheduled.
 I know girls have sports, work and other schedules to work around, but should you have a less-than-flexible schedule, you need to plan further ahead to allow for this.
-I mean this as politely as possible: Please keep in mind it is a demanding season, and I am here to serve everyone as a whole, so don’t expect me to schedule and re-schedule, else I will charge you a $25.00 convenience fee for each occurrence.
+I mean this as politely as possible: Please keep in mind it is a demanding season, and I am here to serve everyone as a whole, so don’t expect me to schedule and re-schedule because you have conflicts, else you will charge you a $25.00 convenience fee for each occurrence and this is expected in cash and does not go towards alterations.

 Once my schedule is booked and you need an appointment, you have the following options:

-- GET ON THE WAITLIST!!!
-This was implemented in 2017 and worked great; be sure to put yourself on it ASAP.
-The WAIT LIST operates on a “First Submit, First Serve” Rule, so it “Saves your place in line” for the Date and Time you put in for, and it only takes up to 4 submissions per date, so don’t lose your place in line or date to a prior submission.
+1. GET ON THE WAITLIST!!!
+This was implemented in 2017 and has been working great; be sure to put yourself on it ASAP.
+The WAIT LIST operates on a “First Submit, First Serve” Rule, so it “Saves your place in line” for the Date and Time you put in for, and I will close it once I notice there are too many people needing something for the same date, so don’t lose your place in line or date to a prior submission.
 Complete details about the Waiting List are on the Waiting List page of my website.
 To utilize the waitlist to its maximum potential and to better serve your needs more efficiently, I will only be pulling from the Waitlist.
 Please understand that should you speak to me via text, email, social media, phone, etc. I will ask you to put yourself on this list ASAP.
 Your name on the list means you are serious about getting in, and you can put yourself on the list and still look for another seamstress.
 Please be sure to contact me if you find someone else so it frees up the slot for someone else.
 This method “Helps Me To Help You” in a more timely and efficient manner so that I may concentrate my efforts on sewing instead of chasing down emails and other messages to see who is next. #1TipPlanAhead #2TipFollowMeOnSocialMedia

-- KEEP IN MIND THE MOVE-UP OPTION!
+2. KEEP IN MIND THE MOVE-UP/Cancellation OPTION!
 See the previous post for details on this.

 Please Note: All those who contact me via Email, Facebook, phone, text, or other forms will be directed to the Wait List, so it’s EXTREMELY Important to put yourself on it as soon as possible or as soon as I tell you if you contacted me by one of these methods.
-To keep things completely fair – everyone must use the list – no exceptions!
+To keep things completely fair – everyone must use the list – NO EXCEPTIONS! – Because people talk!

 These posts have been focused mostly on PROM & WEDDING, but this information can be used for other formal events.
-Wedding dress alterations need to allow 8-12 weeks of planning or more if you need something customized or have lots of detail on your dress.
+Wedding dress alterations need to allow 4-8 weeks longer than recommended if you are wanting to do custom work and Bridal party/other formal 2-4 weeks longer, especially if the garment has detail.

 Should you have any questions or concerns, please don’t hesitate to contact me.
-FB messenger is the quickest way to get a response from me as text, phone messages and email can take up to 48 hours, particularly during the busy season of March – October.
+FB messenger or virtual number 667-200-2SEW (739) is the quickest way to get a response from me as phone messages and email can take up to 48 hours, particularly during the busy season of March – October.

 Please be sure that you have “LIKED” are “FOLLOWING” my Facebook page and “SHARE” this information with everyone you know so that you may all breathe a little easier.